Top 10 Beaches in Australia for a Relaxing Holiday

 Noosa – beach life

-Noosa Main Beach is a popular Sunshine Coast destination known for its gentle waves and family-friendly atmosphere.
+Noosa is a popular Sunshine Coast destination known for its gentle waves and family-friendly atmosphere.
 The beach is patrolled year-round, making it safe for swimming.
 Nearby Hastings Street offers a range of boutique shops, cafes, and restaurants.
 With its scenic coastal trails and wildlife, Noosa National Park is also easily accessible from the beach.

 10. Barnhill Station Beach